 You will be asked to provide your email details and upload your CIF and structure factors.
 If your CIF conforms to the submission requirements (see below), you will be asked to continue to Stage 2.
 If your CIF does not conform to the submission requirements, you will be requested to correct your CIF before proceeding.

 - Stage 2

-You will be asked to give further details of your article (see above).
+You will be asked to check your contact details and details of the article (see above).